lukakerr/ion/README.md

-# Mos
+# Ion
-###### (mac operating system)

-A lightweight (11kb minified, 13kb un-minified) CSS framework that brings MacOS styled elements to Electron.
+A lightweight CSS framework that brings MacOS styled elements to Electron.

 ### About

-Mos was developed with the aim of bringing native MacOS elements and components, such as buttons, sidebars, search inputs, tables, icons, and toolbars, to HTML and CSS.
+Ion was developed with the aim of bringing native MacOS elements and components, such as buttons, sidebars, search inputs, tables, icons, and toolbars, to HTML and CSS.

-Mos is designed to be used specifically within an [Electron](https://github.com/electron/electron) application, but can be used just fine in a normal HTML page.
+Ion is designed to be used specifically within an [Electron](https://github.com/electron/electron) application, but can be used just fine in a normal HTML page.

 ### Getting Started

-- Run `git clone https://github.com/LukaKerr/mos.git` to get the source code
+- Run `git clone https://github.com/LukaKerr/Ion.git` to get the source code

 ### Folder Structure

 ```
-mos/
+Ion/
 ├── README.md
 ├── index.html
 ├── css/
-│   ├── mos.css
+│   ├── ion.css
-│   └── mos.min.css
+│   └── ion.min.css
 ├── fonts/
-│   └── mos.ttf
+│   └── ion.ttf
 └── img/
     ├── search.png
     └── sidebar/